Ammonium Nitrate Solution 20-0-0

 What is it?

-Ammonium nitrate is an odorless, colorless or slightly hazy liquids produced by the reaction of ammonia and nitric acid.
+Ammonium nitrate is an odorless, colorless or slightly hazy liquid produced by the reaction of ammonia and nitric acid.

 How is it used?